kaifishr/kaifishr.github.io/_posts/2019-01-01-train-a-simple-classifier-using-a-genetic-algorithm.md

 global_population_size = 4
 ```

 Where `local_population_size` represents the number of agents on every core and `global_population_size` represents the number of individual populations.
-In general, it makes sense to choose a number for `global_population_size` less than or equal to the number of processor cores available.
-The mutation rate, which acts on the gene level, and the update probability, which acts on the chromosome level, were chosen to be small in order to mimic real evolutionary processes as good as possible.
+The mutation rate, which acts on the gene level, and the update probability, which acts on the chromosome level, were chosen to be small in order to mimic evolutionary processes which are very slowly.

 ## Results

 The classifier trained on the MNIST dataset achieved a test accuracy of 91.77% while the classifier trained on the more complex Fashion-MNIST dataset achieved a test accuracy of 83.72%.
 In both training runs no overfitting could be observed.
+This may have been due to the very small number of trainable parameters.
 It is interesting to note, that for the MNIST dataset the validation accuracy is constantly higher than the training accuracy.
 The following graphs show loss and accuracy for the validation and test set of the MNIST and Fashion-MNIST dataset.

 <center> MNIST </center>
 ![Version 1](/assets/images/mnist_loss_accuracy.png)